Buying Property in Nayarit MX

-Property taxes on real estate are very low in Riviera Nayarit.
-Values are determined at the time of every sale as one of the requisite documents needed for a legal closing is the assessment tax appraisal which is completed by a competent and licensed appraiser specializing in these valuations.
-Property taxes have historically been low for real estate because they have never been considered to be a significant source of governmental income.
+Property taxes on real estate in Riviera Nayarit are very low.
+Values are determined at the time of every sale as one of the requisite documents needed for a legal closing is the assessment tax appraisal, which is completed by a competent and licensed appraiser specializing in these property valuations.
+Nayarit property taxes have historically been low for real estate because they were never considered to be a significant source of governmental income.

-The closing process generally takes between 30-45 days, with paperwork and escrow processes coordinated through a real estate office, a liaison lawyer and a designated Public Notary.
-The Mexican notary system follows that of the Napoleonic Code in most European countries where the Notary must successfully complete his law degree, take an additional two years of specialized training, serve as an apprentice in a Notary’s office and then receive an appointment to one of a limited number of Notary offices in any given geographic area.
-Notaries are required to certify all documents prior to being accepted by the land registry and are also responsible for collecting the various taxes that must be paid as part of the costs of transferring title.
+When buying property in Nayarit the closing process generally takes between 30-45 days.
+The paperwork and escrow processes is coordinated through a real estate office, a liaison lawyer, and a designated Public Notary.
+The Mexican notary system follows that of the Napoleonic Code in most European countries where the Notary must successfully complete his law degree, take an additional two years of specialized training, serve as an apprentice in a Notary’s office, and then receive an appointment to one of a limited number of Notary offices in any given geographic area.
+Mexican notaries are required to certify all documents prior to being accepted by the land registry and are also responsible for collecting the various taxes that must be paid as part of the costs of transferring title.
 The notary effectively acts on both the buyers’ and the sellers’ behalf to ensure that there is a legal closure of all required documentation.
-Closing costs are traditionally paid by the buyer, with the seller paying any capital gains taxes and real estate fees.
+Property closing costs are traditionally paid by the buyer, with the seller paying any capital gains taxes and real estate fees.
 The buyer and seller need not be present at closing, but may be represented by their representative via a power of attorney.

 Property Ownership Through a Corporation

-Foreign Investment Law now allows Mexican corporations — even those with 100% foreign ownership — to own real estate in the ‘restricted’ area (i.e. 50 kilometers from the high water mark and 100 kilometers from the boarders) as long as it is commercial prope
+Foreign Investment Law now allows Mexican corporations — even those with 100% foreign ownership — to own real estate in the ‘restricted’ area (i.e. 50 kilometers from the high water mark and 100 kilometers from the boarders) as long as it is commercial property.
+Commercial properties in Mexico carry higher water and electricity rates, plus require additional governmental reporting.
+There is generally no advantage and often some disadvantages in owning a residential property through a corporation.

 For condominium owners, maintenance and security is handled by the Condominium Owners Association, paid for via monthly fees.
 Homeowners who will be away from their property for any length of time may want to consider a property management company.

-Mexico real estate buying information can change dramatically over the years.
+When buying property in Nayarit you should be aware that Mexico real estate buying information can change dramatically over time.
 For example, Mexican real estate law has changed regarding financing.
-Purchase of real estate used to be virtually all-cash transactions, with limited cases of owner financing available.
-Over the past year the scenario has changed a lot though and financing in Mexico is now available.
-Your Riviera Nayarit property financing can be approved anywhere from 30 to 60 days but every case is unique and it may vary.
-Many individuals arrange financing in Mexico but they can look for it in their countries as well.
+The purchase of Mexico real estate used to be virtually all-cash transactions, with limited cases of owner financing available.
+Over the past few years the scenario has changed a lot and financing in Mexico is now readily available.
+When buying property in Nayarit, your property financing can be approved anywhere from 30 to 60 days, but every case is unique and it may vary.
+Many individuals arrange property financing in Mexico but they can look for it in their countries as well.
 American and Canadian banks now lend money for a real estate purchase in Mexico; there are a lot of investment companies who will also lend money for this purpose.
 One of our many services is to guide our clients during the whole process of getting mortgages in Mexico or their financing approved.
+For more information, please email email@example.com or call us at 1-800-960-5917.

 By David W. Connell